Julian22222/PRACTICE/Next_and_NestJS/1README_NEXT.md

 - create loading.tsx file, has a scope.
 Can use on different levels/ in different folders.
 Effect on that current folder and children folders and files
 - must have name -> loading.tsx
 - check app/posts/loading.tsx file

+Best practice

+- Keep loading.tsx as a Server Component whenever possible
+- Only switch to client if there’s a real need for interactivity
+- loading.tsx is automatically treated as a Server Component
+- You do NOT need "use client" unless you specifically need client-side features

+When to make it a Client Component.
+Add "use client" only if you need:

+- State (useState)
+- Effects (useEffect)
+- Browser APIs
+- Interactive animations (e.g., complex spinner logic)

 # Error page